What Online Marketing Tactics to Use?

 Social Media Marketing: build relationships with your customers and prospects through social media, providing a visual and message based approach to developing your brand.
-There are many different approaches to using social media effectively and so how can it work best for your business?
+There are many different approaches to using social media effectively, so how can it best work for your business?

 Display Advertising: using banner ads to establish better brand awareness can work well for some online businesses, whether it’s using Google’s Display Network or other advertising networks.
-From remarketing, to audience targeted ads, which approach works best for your business?
+From remarketing, to audience targeted ads, which approach might work best for your business?

 Reputation Management: an essential part of any online marketing strategy is the protection and development of your brand.
 How is your brand represented and how can it be better protected through search, social media and other channels?